adi3e08/reinforcement_learning/README.md

 # reinforcement_learning
-Code for different reinforcement learning algorithms, written in Pytorch.
+This repository contains code for different reinforcement learning tasks and algorithms that I have experimented with.